tenzir/tenzir/web/docs/formats.md

 [`http`](connectors/http.md) saver uses this value to populate the `Content-Type` header when copying the raw bytes into the HTTP request body.

-The builtin printers set the following MIME types:
+The printers set the following MIME types:

 | Format                          | MIME Type                        |
 |---------------------------------|----------------------------------|